 The Trust is committed to treating bereaved families and carers as equal partners following a bereavement.
 This includes engaging with them in a clear, honest and compassionate manner at all times and to ensure that if the family has concerns regarding the quality of care received by their loved one, they are provided with the opportunity to raise these.
 Such cases will be brought to the attention of the Medical Director.
 Where appropriate they will be investigated under the Serious Incident framework.
-Where it is not considered that they fulfil the relevant criteria for such an investigation, they will be subject to formal mortality case record review, and where appropriate raised as an Area of Concern with final consideration by the Mortality Surveillance Committee.
-Whatever form the review or investigation takes the Trust will communicate with the family of the deceased and advise them of the outcome.
+Where it is not considered that they fulfil the relevant criteria for such an investigation, they will be subject to formal mortality case record review, raised as an Area of Concern and considered by the Clinical Governance Committee, with a final report provided to the family.